Blog Layout

 You should group wines by weight— it wouldn't be a great idea to put a heavy bordeaux next to a chardonnay—taste light-colored wines first, followed by the reds.
 Serve dessert wines last.
 Pour each person a taste of a wine, take notes and compare thoughts on it, and then move on!
 It's as simple as that.
 Afterwards, tear off the foil and reveal the winners.

 Beware: you may be drinking a lot of wine.
-If you don't want to get too tipsy (which may or may not color your appreciation of the later wines), be sure to provide a spitoon for your guests.
+If you don't want to get too tipsy (which may or may not color your appreciation of the later wines), be sure to provide a spittoon for your guests.

 Click here to download our printable scorecard, and enjoy your party by the fire!